-Simply by working for social causes, you already understand the value of teamwork.
-From homelessness and health care, to literacy and school lunches, you know what it’s like to work together to tackle some of society’s most pressing challenges.
+If you work for a nonprofit, you understand the value of teamwork.
+From homelessness and healthcare to literacy and school lunches, you know what it’s like to work together to tackle some of society’s most pressing challenges.
 When you combine the efforts of nonprofit organizations, donors, governments, businesses and other institutions, things really begin to get done.

-So that’s why we encourage nonprofits to consider establishing partnerships to support their GivingTuesday campaigns.
+This efficacy is why we encourage nonprofits to think about creating partnerships to support their #GivingTuesday campaigns.
 In fact, one of the primary reasons the annual giving day has been so successful is because it appeals to everyone – not just nonprofits.

-Draw the connection between who is giving the match and who is receiving it.
-No matter which side you’re on, make sure you tell the story behind the partnership.
+- Draw the connection between who is giving the match and who is receiving it.
+No matter which side of the partnership you’re on, tell the story behind it.

 Communications & Marketing Support

 In this day and age, branding is everything.
 Between commercials, ads, social media, and more, everyone is fighting for their name and mission to be seen by millions of potential consumers and donors.

 #GivingTuesday is no different, so partnering with an organization that can lend some brand recognition and reach can be extremely beneficial, especially on a very crowded giving day.